Lead Gen & CRM

 Instead of using an out-of-the box notification, you can customize the look and feel of these notifications in Constant Contact's Lead Gen & CRM.

 Choose a trigger, develop the notification, and let Lead Gen & CRM do the work.
+This article will detail how to create and apply custom email notifications.

 Article Contents